CrowdWare/maria/readme.md

 # Maria
 This project is there to help Maria to work with her clients.
 Her goal is to help people with there health so that they do not need surgery.
+This app will help her to track consultancies.